Tennessee Adult Brothers and Sisters (TABS)

 Support from peers can generate opportunities for emotional growth, can aid in making connections with services and supports from those who have “been there,” and can enable a stronger and more fulfilling bond with a brother or a sister.

-Regional monthly gatherings for adult siblings who have a brother or sister with a disability are now being held in the Knoxville on the third Thursday of each month.
+Knoxville - Regional monthly gatherings for adult siblings who have a brother or sister with a disability are held in the Knoxville on the third Thursday of each month.
 Contact Sherry Dunham at email@example.com if you are interested in joining.

 Sibling Mentoring Program

 Through a partnership with Tennessee Parent-to-Parent, a statewide program established to provide support, information, services, training and leadership opportunities for families of youth and children with special health care needs, we are able to provide one-to-one connections for adult siblings looking for an opportunity to talk about their sibling, themselves and their family. .
 Visit this webpage on TN Parent to Parent’s site to fill out a form to be a sibling mentor or to be matched with a mentor.